culturesofknowledge/emplaces/models/20180531-EMPlaces-data-model-UI-crosswalk.md

 ## Alternate names

-NOTE: we probably have to do som,e work here, as the intent is not to list *every* elternate name from  Geonames, but to apply some heuristic so that a useful selection is displayed.
+@@NOTE: we probably have to do some work here, as the intent is not to list *every* alternate name from  GeoNames, but to apply some heuristic so that a useful selection is displayed.
 In any case, duplicate values should be eliminated.

     { ?place em:alternateName ?alternate_name }

-@@NOTE This is currently under review, considering instead using:
+@@NOTE This is currently under review, using instead:

     { ?place em:displayName ?display_name }

 This would mean that selecting the appropriate names would be a task for data wrangling by Oxford rather than selection in the Timbuctoo web interface.

 ## Current hierarchy